 Most browsers allow you to control whether you want to accept cookies from first-party or third-party websites.
 You can also set your browser to block all cookies.
 However, if you block all cookies, you may not be able to access all of the features of a website.

 It’s no secret that data is becoming increasingly important in the modern world.
-And as data becomes more important, so too does the question of who owns that data.
+As data becomes more important, so too does the question of who owns that data.
 In the past, data was largely controlled by large companies and institutions.
-But with the advent of the internet and the rise of social media, individuals now have the power to control their own data.
-This is known as first party data.
+However, with the advent of the internet and the rise of social media, individuals now have the power to control their own data.
+This is known as first-party data.

 First-party data is data that is collected and controlled by the individual.
 This could be data that is collected through social media, through web browsing, or through any other number of online activities.
 And because individuals control their own data, they can choose how to use it.